-The conditions set forth in Section 12.2 of the Plan may be waived by the Debtors, such waiver to be acceptable to America West, without any notice to parties-in-interest or the Bankruptcy Court and without a hearing.
+The conditions set forth in Section 12.2 of the Plan may be waived by the Debtors, such waiver to be acceptable to America West, without any notice to parties-in-interest or the Bankruptcy Court and without a hearing-: provided, however, that no such waiver shall be binding on any party to any Investment Agreement or any agreement entered into in connection therewith, except in each case as permitted thereunder.
 The failure to satisfy or waive any condition to the Confirmation Date or the Effective Date may be asserted by the Debtors in their sole discretion regardless of the circumstances giving rise to the failure of such condition to be satisfied (including any action or inaction by the Debtors in their sole discretion).
 The failure of the Debtors in their sole discretion to exercise any of the foregoing rights shall not be deemed a waiver of any other rights, and each such right shall be deemed an ongoing right, which may be asserted at any time.